retroburst/JewelMine/readme.md

 game in pure C# without using a game SDK like Unity.

 The code follows simple design principles and I have endeavoured to keep it clean and uncluttered.
-I have purposefully avoided using unneccessary patterns such as dependencey injection.
+I have purposefully avoided using unnecessary patterns such as dependencey injection.

 Some details: